 Prof. John P. Rosa, University of Hawai'i at Manoa

-A case study of immigration (especially from Europe), and the history of Hawai'i and California in the early 20th century.
-This one hour documentary divides easily into three sections (emigration, Hawai'i and California), allowing time to focus on each topic separately.
-The narrative is bound together by its star, 98-year old Francisco Pérez.
-His stories are supplemented by interviews with adult children of Spanish immigrants, as well as photographs, maps and the like.
+A case study of immigration, and the history of Hawai'i and California in the early 20th century.
+This one hour documentary divides easily into three sections, allowing time to focus on each topic separately.

-Primarily unskilled country folk, these Spaniards mostly lived and worked on Hawai'i's plantations and later, in the farming country of central California.
-The documentary touches on subjects such as the language barrier, working conditions, the creation of community in the New World, and some of the other peoples these immigrants encountered (Chinese, Japanese, Filipinos, Puerto Ricans and others).
+Primarily unskilled country folk, these Spanish immigrants first lived and worked on Hawai'i's plantations and later, in the farming country of central California.
+The documentary touches on subjects such as the language barrier, working conditions, the creation of community in the New World, the 1918 flue epidemic, and some of the other peoples these immigrants encountered (Chinese, Japanese, Filipinos, Puerto Ricans and others).

 OR purchase on DVD with PayPal: